trans-travel/trans-travel/us/ut.md

  * Trans men are required to be housed with women.
  * Nonbinary people are required to be housed according to sex assigned at birth.
+ * Most trans healthcare (with the possible exception of psychotherapy) for prisoners will be banned under HB252, should it be signed by the Governor (it is not signed as of Feb.
+20, 2025).
  * The US Department of Justice [found the state prison system violated the ADA](https://www.justice.gov/d9/2024-03/letter_of_findings-utah_department_of_corrections.pdf)